FM-BD/trbdemo/README.md

 ***Travelers BD Demo Site Created By Fahim3411***

-Before you test this site on you own, Edit wp-config.php file as following
+Before you test this site on your own, Edit wp-config.php file as following

 define('DB_NAME', 'your_database_name');